History of the Israeli–Palestinian conflict: National movements

+Before World War I, the region regarded as Palestine, then the southern part of Ottoman Syria, was under the control of the Ottoman Empire for nearly 400 years, and under the control of Muslims for about 1250-1300 years, minus the roughly 200-year intervening period of the Crusades.
+(Note: The Rashidun Caliphate, a Muslim state, conquered Palestine in 636-640, replacing the Byzantine Empire, a Christian state, as the rulers of the territory.
+The Crusaders reached Palestine in 1097 and their rule ended with the fall of Acre in 1291.)

-Before World War I, the Middle East region, including the Ottoman Syria (the southern part of which are regarded as Palestine), was under the control of the Ottoman Empire for nearly 400 years.
-Towards the end of the 19th century, Palestine, which was divided between the Mutasarrifate of Jerusalem, Syria Vilayet and Beirut Vilayet, was inhabited predominantly by Arab Muslims, both farmers and Bedouin (principally in the Negev and Jordan Valley), with smaller numbers of Christians (mostly Arabs), Druze, Circassians and Jews (predominantly Sephardic).
+Towards the end of the 19th century, Palestine, which was divided between the Mutasarrifate of Jerusalem, Syria Vilayet and Beirut Vilayet, was inhabited predominantly by Arab Muslims, both farmers and Bedouin (the latter living principally in the Negev and Jordan Valley), with smaller numbers of Christians (mostly Arabs), Druze, Circassians and Jews (predominantly Sephardic).
 At that time most of the Jews worldwide lived outside Palestine, predominantly in eastern and central Europe, with significant communities in the Mediterranean, the Middle East and the Americas.